 A successful enticement elicits the intended response.
 For example, it could suggest ease where there would normally be – effort.
 It offers enjoyment instead of boredom.
 Style for blandness.
 Recognition over obscurity.
 Wellness over weakness.
 Success over failure.
 The list can go on and on.

 Some enticements are more obvious than others.
 Years ago there was an expensive information type of product on the market by an older marketing veteran that was basically “copycatted” by a younger upstart who was just getting into the business.
-The older man was very vocal about it, saying the younger guy was just parroting what he said and had no real world experience.
+The older man was very vocal about it, saying the younger guy was just parroting what he said and had no real-world experience.
 I took a look at the younger guy’s website.
-Sure enough, the wording and sales copy were very similar.
+Sure enough, the wording and sales copy was very similar.
 The price, however, was drastically different.
 How much different?
-Basically the newbie was selling his product for $19.95 while the original was around $197.00.
+Basically, the newbie was selling his product for $19.95 while the original was around $197.00.